Programa do Ratinho: Turning Point

 The premiere performance of Ratinho Livre on a Saturday—having previously aired from Monday to Friday—on August 22, 1998, displaced the comedy show A Praça é Nossa from its leading ratings position to third place (14 to 11 points).
 This outcome was crucial in Silvio Santos’s decision to hire Ratinho permanently.

 The following week began with the announcement that SBT was struggling to secure new advertising contracts.
 Programs such as Fantasia were expected to be canceled, and more layoffs were anticipated.
 Some executives entered into open conflict with Moacyr Franco due to differences of opinion.

 On August 26, Luciano Callegari and Guilherme Stoliar—both opposed to Ratinho’s hiring—resigned from SBT.
 Silvio Santos, however, decided to keep them at the network, though removed from any leadership roles.
 At that point, SBT was on the verge of collapse.
 On the same day, at Record TV, Ratinho failed to appear to host Ratinho Livre, forcing the network to air a rerun.

 On the night of August 27, in what was either a masterstroke or a desperate move, Silvio Santos signed a contract with Ratinho and subsequently announced the presenter’s hiring live on SBT.
 That same night, for the second day in a row, Ratinho did not show up to host the program at Record.

 On August 28, Agência JB reported that, in addition to hiring Ratinho, SBT was expected to pay R$43 million in contract termination fees to Record.
 That same day, SBT aired commercials promoting a special program to be broadcast on Friday—initially the slot for Tela de Sucessos—as well as a press conference, which scored 13 audience points.
 Record once again aired a rerun of Ratinho Livre, and during commercial breaks, it aired a right of reply confirming Ratinho’s departure and announcing a new show, Leão Livre, hosted by Gilberto Barros, starting on August 31.

+Lawsuits

+On August 30, 2011, Ratinho and SBT were ordered to pay R$ 150,000 in damages for moral harm to Pastor Victor Ricardo Soto Orellana, founder of the LGBTQ-inclusive church Acalanto – Ministério Outras Ovelhas, after Ratinho called the church a "church of faggots."
+After losing in court and appealing, the case against Ratinho and SBT reached the Superior Court of Justice, which upheld the conviction determined in the lower court.